himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 <img src="../../img/posts/setting-up-ansible-pi-cluster/ansible-logo.png" style="width: 150px; float: left; margin: 0px 15px 5px 5px;"/)

-Ansible is an open source configuration management and automation system, written in Python, and backed by [Red Hat](http://www.redhat.com).
-It allows management of groups of computers through the use of modules, standalone units of work (ex: apt, ping, rpm, etc).
-Ansible is scriptable using playbooks, YAML files that define a set of tasks to orchestrate on a single or group of computers.
+Ansible is an open source, configuration management and automation system.
+It is written in Python, and financially backed by [Red Hat](http://www.redhat.com).
+It simplifies the management of groups of computers, through the use of modules (standalone units of work. for example, apt, ping, rpm, etc).
+Ansible is script-able using simple YAML files, known as playbooks, that define a set of orchestration tasks for one or many computers.
 These scripts can be edited and version controlled, creating a simple [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) setup.

 ## Setting up the User Account
-Ansible exectute commands on the PIs, from user-accounts (ryan) that I setup in the last post.
-Many of these commands will require Root privledges.
-While I setup sudo and added the accounts to the `sudo` group in the last post.... it requires a password.
-Ansible doesn't like this, so I had to edit the sudo configuration so that users in the `sudo` could run `sudo` commands with out a password.
+When Ansible executes commands on the PIs, it will do so from the user-account (ryan) that I setup in the last post.
+However, many of these commands will require Root privledges.
+While I previously setup sudo and added the `ryan` account to the `sudo` group ... it required that I manually enter my password.
+Ansible did not like this, so I had to update the sudo configuration to allow the `ryan` account to run `sudo` commands with out a password.
 To do this, I opened the `sudoers` file:

 ```